fredzhang7/startup-ai/README.md

    - **ChatHeader**: Allows users to hover over an info icon to see a walkthrough of the chat interface.
    - **Export**: Export & save the current chat session in a txt, json, or pdf format.
    - **Chatbot**: Allow users to chat with a LLM that can view and describe image contents without exposing API keys by securely requesting Firebase Functions server endpoints for HuggingFace API requests.
-      - Rejects requests without valid Firebase application ids to prevent unauthorized server endpoint access.
-      - Expires & generates tokens after each request to prevent replay attacks.
-      - Rate limits each ip (and VPNs).
-Considered the possibility where the application uses a proxy by checking the `x-forwarded-for` header as a backup option.
    - **ChatContent**: Starts and saves chat history to Firebase Firestore in an intuitive structure:
 ```
 <user_id>: {